poissonconsulting/chk/README.md

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/poissonconsulting/chk/blob/master/CODE_OF_CONDUCT.md).
-By contributing, you agree to abide by its terms
+By contributing, you agree to abide by its terms.